christinebeaubrun/coding-challenge/README.md

 => 2
 ```

-Finally, we'd be able to see the total revenue for that item accross all orders:
+Finally, we'd be able to see the total revenue for that item across all orders:

 ```ruby
 >> item.revenue